-Medical experts agree that no one younger than 16 should ride ATVs—anytime, anywhere, any size.
+Medical experts agree that children younger than 16 years should never ride ATVs—not anytime, anywhere, or any size.

-There's no proof that using a smaller ATV is safer for children.
+There's no proof that using a smaller, "youth-sized" ATV is safer for children.
 Children younger than 16 still have a higher chance of getting hurt—even dying—using an ATV.
-They’re 2 to 5 times more likely than adults to be injured, even when riding “youth-sized” ATVs.
+They’re 2 to 5 times more likely than adults to get injured, even on smaller ATVs.

 Three-wheeled ATVs aren't stable, and no one should ever use them.